-Professional staff at Lydia's House receive special training to provide the unique type of care they deliver.
-A full-time nurse ensures each resident's medical needs are addressed.
-The caregivers assist residents with personal care needs and cook, serve meals, and perform housekeeping and laundry duties.
-They also provide recreational programs while promoting residents' dignity.
+Professional staff receive special training to provide the unique type of care needed.
+A full-time nurse ensures each resident’s medical needs are addressed.
+Our caregivers assist residents with personal care needs and cook, serve meals, and perform housekeeping and laundry duties.

-A structured yet flexible calendar meets residents' spiritual, social, and recreational interests.
+Daily activities are structured, yet flexible.
 Activities are available 24 hours a day, seven days a week.

 Our philosophy is to give residents the freedom to be who they are no matter the stage of the disease process.
 We offer families the assurance of knowing we are meeting their loved one’s ever-changing needs.

 A video presentation for friends and family members